The problems with allergies

 What contact lens wearers can do

 Some eye symptoms and discomfort can be reduced with proper cleaning of your contact lenses.
-The following
+The following tips may help:

 - To clean a contact lens, hold it in the palm of your hand, and rub the lens in lens cleaner to remove dirt,

 debris, oils, pollens and some proteins adhering to the lens.

 - Make sure to use the lens care system recommended by Dr. Velasco.
 Ingredients found in many lens care